 and

-- how each of the thresholds tests are met.
+- how the matter meets each of the threshold tests.

 The file should also contain all other relevant notes, supporting evidence and documents.